 2. Hardwood Flooring Grades?

 Hardwood grading can get very technical.
-I won't go really deep into the grading criteria and definitions here, but if you really want to know more about them you can read my blog about grading here:
+I won't go really deep into the grading criteria and definitions here, but if you really want to know more about them you can read my blog about hardwood grading here:

 When we talk about grades of prefinished hardwood flooring there are 4 common grades: Standard, or first quality, Builder, Cabin, and Utility.